List $k$-Colouring $P_t$-Free Graphs: a Mim-width Perspective: Introduction

-Theorem~\ref{t-known2} is part of a recent study~\cite{BHP,BHMPP} on the boundedness of mim-width for hereditary graph classes~${\cal G}$ characterized by a small set ${\cal F}_{\cal G}$ of forbidden induced subgraphs.
-If ${\cal F}_{\cal G}=\{H\}$, then ${\cal G}$ has bounded mim-width if and only if ${\cal G}$ has bounded clique-width~\cite{BHMPP}.
-On the other hand, this equivalence does not always hold when ${\cal F}_{\cal G}=\{H_1,H_2\}$~\cite{BHMPP}.

 For $r\geq 1$ and $s\geq 1$, we let $K_{r,s}$ denote the complete bipartite graph with partition classes of size $r$ and $s$.
 The graph $K_{1,s}$ is also known as the $(s+1)$-vertex star.
 The {\it $1$-subdivision} of a graph $G$ is the graph obtained from $G$ by subdividing each edge of $G$ exactly once.
 We denote the $1$-subdivision of a star~$K_{1,s}$ by $K_{1,s}^1$; in particular $K_{1,2}^1=P_5$.
+Very recently, Chudnovsky, Spirkl and Zhong proved the following result: